Import from an existing repository

 Adjust site and build settings if necessary.

-If your site uses a framework that Netlify is able to identify, the Build command and Publish directory will be automatically populated with suggested values.
+If your site uses a framework that Netlify is able to identify, Netlify will automatically populate the Build command and Publish directory with suggested values.
 If these starting values are incorrect, you can update them.
-Visit the Framework integrations page for more information on commonly used build settings.
+Visit the Framework integrations page for more information on commonly used build settings for frameworks.

 Select Deploy site.